MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 Agents emerge as human like entities interacting with the world from the point of view of a user.<br>
 Make your product easy for them to interact with.<br>
-This can mean polishing your website's `robots.txt`, or writing out a documentation in Markdown, which is easily readable by LLMs.
+This can mean polishing your website's `robots.txt`, or writing a documentation in Markdown, which is easily readable by LLMs.

 **Make your software's docs structurally legible to LLMs.**